 How do Contingencies Work?

-Both the buyer (you) and the seller of a home will most likely ask for a number of contingencies to be written into the purchase agreement.
-The purchase agreement, or contract, will most likely define a certain amount of time between the signing of the contract, and the closing of the deal.
+For both the buyer (you) and the seller of a home, there will most likely be a number of contingencies to consider.
+These are written into the purchase agreement, or contract.
+This important document will most likely define a certain amount of time between the signing of the contract, and the closing of the deal.
 This time period will allow both you and the seller to satisfy all of the contingencies built into the agreement for the home.

 When you purchase a house, you will likely run into several types and varieties of contingencies.
 Standard contingencies include things like a buyer's inspection of the house and satisfaction with the condition that the house is in.
 Contingencies such as these are often considered a matter of course and their presence within a purchase agreement will likely not be contested.

-What follows is a list of common contingencies that can be found in most home purchase agreements.
+What follows is a list of common contingencies to consider before you buy a home:

 Almost all home sale contracts will be contingent upon you, the buyer, being able to secure a loan or other source of financing with which to purchase the house.
 This contingency may place a time period between signing and closing in which the buyer must secure this funding.
-For a first time buyer, the large amounts of money involved can seem quite daunting, but keep in mind that this is pretty common.
 If you are able to pay cash up front for the sale of the home, then you will be able to omit this contingency.

 A common contingency within a home sale agreement contract is one that gives the buyer the right to at least one home inspection before a certain date.
 This contingency should also give the buyer the opportunity to get out of the contract, or demand repairs, if the buyer is not, in good faith, satisfied with the condition of the house.